yduartep/angular-multiversion-onedomain/README.md

     }
 }
 ```

+Note: Every module you migrate from `angularjs` should be removed from the module definition because when you start the application on production environment the routes are managed by the nginx server non by the internal application route and the server will try to load the new module from angularjs but the angular6 static content will be served and you will have a loading error.

 ## Common Components
 Every common component like `Header` or `Footer` should be implemented using `Web Components` to be able to share the same components between all the apps that compose the project.